-Google trends shows the search term "sell used panties" experienced the biggest global spike ever following the June 12 premiere of Orange Is the New Black's third season.
+Google trends shows the search term "sell used panties" experienced the biggest global spike ever following June 12 when Orange Is the New Black's third season premiered.

 On top of that, a spokesperson for Pantydeal.com (one of the largest used-panty selling websites), Paul Richter, told VICE that the company he works for saw a dramatic increase in registration and traffic soon after Orange Is the New Black's season three premiere.
 While its number of new registers per day is usually about 150, shortly after the premiere of the season in June, about 1,000 people signed up in a single day.

 "Because of Orange Is the New Black, it's crazy right now," Richter said.
 "It's a great second income."
 On average, Richter said, sellers on the company's group of sites make about $500-700 US per month.

 I spoke with a 22-year-old guy who recently began selling a female friend's used panties on Reddit for extra cash.
 His foray into this side hustle began about two weeks ago, following the premiere of OITNB.

 "[My friend] always has these weird ideas, but this time she was really insistent upon it," he said.
 "Honestly, when she brought it up, I didn't think anything of it, but then when I found out it was a thing in Orange Is the New Black, like, it made sense because she watches it... she just finished the last episode of season three."